HLXEasy/docker-kaspad/README.md

 ❯ docker compose -f docker-compose-kaspad.yaml logs -f
 ```

+Exit the log output using `Ctrl-C`.

 To shutdown the instance properly, you should use this cmd:

 ```bash
 ❯ docker compose -f docker-compose-kaspad.yaml down
 ```

 The Docker volume is still existing and will be reused with a subsequent start of the container, even if a completely new instance is spawned.
 The name of the volume will be created out of the folder name of this Git clone and the defined name on the Docker compose file.
-So with any further tweaks it should look like this:
+So without any further tweaks it should look like this:

 ```bash
 ❯ docker volume ls